Version 1.2 of the GDST Standard released

 To download the materials, please click the document titles in the table below.

 The GDST standards and materials, version 1.0, were first published in March 2020 after three years of extensive dialogue and technical consultation with GDST members and external experts (the original 1.0 materials can be found in the standards archives as a reference).
 In March 2022, the standards were updated to GDST 1.1.
 Most of the changes included in the update reflected minor adjustments and corrections of drafting errors that were discovered during the first twenty months of implementation.
 The main substantive change was a new requirement in the Technical Implementation Guidance to use the GS1 Digital Link communications protocol as the unique means of establishing computer-to-computer communications for the transfer of GDST-compliant data.
-GDST 1.0 had not prescribed a single of communications protocol, which was found to inhibit interoperability.
+GDST 1.0 had not prescribed a single communications protocol, which was found to inhibit interoperability.
 All of the updates in version 1.1 were reviewed and approved by a working group of external experts convened by the Secretariat for that purpose.
+In June of 2023, the standards were updated to GDST 1.2.
+Version GDST 1.2 transitions from XML to JSON-LD as the supported data format, which is more commonly used in the software development community.
+This update puts the standard in line with the recent update of the GS1 EPCIS data standard.
+GS1 is the global, neutral non-profit standards organization which provides the common language at the core of the GDST standard.

 Disclaimer -- Although the GDST Capability Test provides a means to verify claims about the ability of software to support GDST compliance, the GDST does not presently have any mechanism (or authorize any third party to offer a mechanism) to verify claims of actual GDST compliance (e.g., whether a traceability system is delivering fully GDST-compliant information in a transactional environment).
 The GDST is working towards the development of compliance verification benchmarks and/or systems to be made available in the future.